hujanais/hello-microservices/README.md

 You should now be able to run the dotnet cli from any directory.

 ------
-If you are able to setup your Raspberry PI with the above instructions, congratulation and I hope my instructions were easy enough to follow.
+If you can setup your Raspberry PI with the above instructions, congratulation and I hope my instructions were easy enough to follow.
 The next section will take you through my process of going from source code to Docker microservices.

 ## Using docker containers as microservices

 <a name="act2">Act 2 of 3 [The deployment and usage]</a>

 This section assumes that you have set up your Raspberry Pis according to instructions in [section 1](#act1).
-In this section, I have already coded and built the all the neccessary docker containers used in this demo.
-Here we will just be the consumer of these containers so that we can understand from a high level the layout of the land.
+In this section, I have already coded and built all the necessary docker containers used in this demo.
+Here we will just be the consumer of these containers so that we can understand from a high-level lay of the land.
 In the [next section](#act3), if you so choose, I have chronologically documented the entire soup to nuts coding process.

 ```
 # Install MongoDB, Auth-API and Product-API docker containers on Raspberry Pi 1.